RaulFeier/My-Arch-Configs/README.md

-My config files for Arch
+My config files for Arch, i use Gnome and I3 because i like both :)